 How to Reach Baratang Island?

 The journey to Baratang Island from Port Blair takes 2.5 to 3 hours per way.
 There are government as well as private buses that operate day trips to Baratang and return.
-Buses prove to be the most economical means to plan the day-long excursion to Baratang if you are a solo traveler.
+Buses prove to be the most economical means to plan the day-long excursion to Baratang if you are a solo traveller.

 However, hiring a cab will prove to be cheaper if you are travelling in a group.
 The cab driver will also act as your guide, sharing stories about the Jarawa tribes making it an interesting ride.

-You must take a ferry to cross the river after you are dropped by your bus or cab and the parking lot.
+You must take a ferry to cross the river after you are dropped off by your bus or cab and the parking lot.
 On the other side of the river, you’d find a ticket counter to buy tickets for the boat ride into the mangroves.

 You will also be able to visit the Mud Volcano.
 To visit the active Mud Volcano, you would have to hire a cab from this very spot.
 The charges are higher, as there are no other means to get there.
 But bargaining always works, and you can also settle for a shared cab which makes it cheaper.